Using Blender on a Cloud Computer

 I increased the sample count quite a bit to reduce any kind of noise and switched to OptiX rendering.
 It took only 8:30 minutes to calculate the final render.

-For comparison purposes I also rendered it with the same settings on my GTX 1070 and it took a bit more than an hour to complete.
+For comparison, I also rendered it with the same settings on my GTX 1070, which took a bit more than an hour to complete.

 The NVIDIA Tesla T4 GPU’s in the Vagon computers support both CUDA and OptiX rendering.